MindviewLLC/MindviewLLC-hugo/README.md

 # The Software Architecture Forum Hugo Static Site Source

+- [ ] Page: Past projects and products, with images of all book and other projects.

 Hugo Static Site for the [Software Architecture Forum Conference](www.SoftwareArchitectureForum.com).

 Because of the theme, the site automatically works well on phones as well as